deeja/storyblok-nuxt-starterkit/README.md

   process.env.STORYBLOCK_TOKEN || "fRhLxFwXxMQSuteNdL1Lrwtt";
 ```

 ### Building for development

 Building for dev will let you see the site on your own computer!
-You will be able to edit and change things through the storyblok interface.
+You will also be able to edit and change things through the storyblok interface.

 ``` bash
 # install dependencies